P1155792

 • Emotional and behavioural changes, including anxiety, low mood, or impulsivity

-At Physio Matters, our Stroke Rehabilitation Programme is tailored to each individual’s needs and may include:
+At Physio Matters, our Brain Injury Rehabilitation Programme is tailored to each individual’s needs and may include:

 • Neurological assessment and goal setting